 And for cases where you don't care about quality at all, I use the most excellent Mac droplet Make JPEG.
 It’s quick and very useful for significantly reducing a full fidelity screen capture to a workable file you can send over email.

-Finally, there is a great web-based utility for optimizing PDFs called PDF Compress.
+Finally, there is a great web-based utility for optimizing PDFs called Small PDF.
 A word of warning: it will significantly degrade the quality of high-resolution images in the file, so don’t use if you are planning to print.

 So why do we care?
 Because speed matters.
 You want people who are viewing your web site or email messages to see your content as quickly as possible.
 This is especially true for mobile devices when network speeds can be a lot slower.
 Google is one company that really gets this.
 Yes they have high-quality search results.
 But part of the value of their product is the speed.
 To this day they still show the amount of time taken to return a search.
 You might not notice it, but it’s always there right above the top result (and the ads).
 Back in November Google Research announced a very clever tool that allows you to scale down images to ¼ their original size and then use software on the other end to regenerate the details.
 I'm looking forward to being able to use that on our web site to double the speed.